-They fought through France and into Germany.
-Of the forty men he trained with, only eight lsurvived the war.
+The regiment fought through France and into Germany.
+Of the forty men he trained with, only eight survived the war.
 Fourteen of his tank commanders were killed.

 His letters, descriptive but forthright letters of a soldier at war, were unfortunately too salty for his sister, Theresa, who destroyed them.

 The photos that Tom left us show that he was a soldier in the 3rd County of London Yeomanry (Sharpshooters) regiment who

 " .. served throughout the North African Campaign (notably at El Alamein), before moving on to Sicily (3rd CLY) and Italy.
 [They] returned to the United Kingdom in time to prepare for the opening of the Second Front.